 One study has concluded that tyrosine can protect against some forms of environmental stress.
 Subjects were given a 100 mg/kg dose of tyrosine and then exposed for 4.5 hours to cold and hypoxia in this double-blind, placebo-controlled crossover study.
 Tyrosine was reported to significantly decrease adverse symptoms, including mood and performance impairment.
 Follow-up is needed.

 GABA (Gama amino butyric acid) is the major inhibitory neurotransmitter of the brain, it keeps the excitatory system from becoming overactive, relaxes and calms.
 Low levels are associated with substance abuse, anxiety, depression, panic attacks, seizures, and mood swings.
-This neurotransmitter and its receptors is the target of addictive drugs such as Ativan, and Xanax.
+This neurotransmitter and its receptors are the target of addictive drugs such as Ativan and Xanax.

 L-Theanine a GABA Precursor and Glutamate Modulator

 Theanine may have both mood-enhancing and nootropic properties.
 It helps support GABA and the inhibitory system to calm down overstimulated nerve cells.
 It works to prevent neurotransmitter over stimulation, keeping the excitatory system in balance.
 This amino acid has been studied extensively for its ability to reduce the uptake of the excitatory (stimulating) amino acid glutamate and balance out how much Serotonin, dopamine, and norepinephrine is excreted.
 Theanine has been found to have a protective effect for the brain’s neurons shielding them from the deadly toxic effects of oxidation and glutamate overstimulation.